imi-bigpicture/wsidicom/README.md

 A WSI DICOM pyramid is in *wsidicom* represented by a hierarchy of objects of different classes, starting from bottom:

-- *WsiDicomFile*, represents a WSI DICOM file, used for accessing DicomImageData and WsiDataset.
+- *WsiDicomFile*, represents a WSI DICOM file, used for accessing WsiDicomFileImageData and WsiDataset.
-- *DicomImageData*, represents the image data in one or several WSI DICOM files.
+- *WsiDicomFileImageData*, represents the image data in one or several WSI DICOM files.
 - *WsiDataset*, represents the image metadata in one or several WSI DICOM files.
 - *WsiInstance*, represents image data and image metadata.
-- *WsiDicomLevel*, represents a group of instances with the same image size, i.e. of the same level.
+- *Level*, represents a group of instances with the same image size, i.e. of the same level.
-- *WsiDicomLevels*, represents a group of levels, i.e. the pyrimidal structure.
+- *Levels*, represents a group of levels, i.e. the pyrimidal structure.
 - *WsiDicom*, represents a collection of levels, labels and overviews.

 Labels and overviews are structured similarly to levels, but with somewhat different properties and restrictions.